Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Problem Formulation

-If there exists any locally Lipschitz continuous controller satisfies \eqref{eqref_definitionCBF}, then $\mathcal{C}\triangleq \left\{ x \vert h(x)>0 \right\}$ is forward invariant and systems \eqref{system_dynamic} are safe in $\mathcal{X}$. \end{definition} {In the original definition of CBF, $\alpha$ in \eqref{eqref_definitionCBF} denotes the extended class $\mathcal{K}$ function.
-It is noted that $h(x)$ is simplified to be a class $\mathcal{K}$ function considered in this paper.} Similarly, the CLF constraint is derived based on Lyapunov method to push a target-oriented energy function $V$ decrease in an exponential rate, i.e. $\dot V \leq -\beta V$ is satisfied where $\beta > 0$ represents the convergence rate.
-When this condition is satisfied for $\forall t > t_0$ by choosing the control input appropriately, $V$ will converge to zero at an exponential rate.
-Therefore, the energy function $V$ can be designed such that the control target is achieve as long as $V \to 0$.
-The explicit expression of a CLF for control affine systems \eqref{system_dynamic} is given by
+In the original definition of CBF, $\alpha$ in \eqref{eqref_definitionCBF} denotes the extended class $\mathcal{K}$ function.
+It is noted that $h(x)$ is simplified to be a class $\mathcal{K}$ function considered in this paper.
+Similarly, the CLF constraint is derived to manipulate a valid Lyapunov function $V$ decreasing at an exponential rate.
+Concretely, $\dot V \leq -\beta V$ should be satisfied, where $\beta > 0$ represents the convergence rate.
+Hence, a Lyapunov function $V \ge 0$ can be constructed such that the control target is achieved when $V = 0$.
+The explicit expression of a CLF is given by

-The CBF and CLF constraints are put together in an programming problem to ensure both target achievement and safety.
-Since safety is the most critical principle, the CLF condition can be slacked if the two constraints conflict.
-In all, the general CBF-CLF programming problem simplified by notations of Lie derivative is formulated as
+The CBF and CLF constraints are put together in convex constrained problems to ensure both stable control and safety.
+Since safety is the most critical principle, the CLF condition can be slacked if the two kinds of constraints conflict.
+In all, the general CBF-CLF programming problem is formulated as

-where $u^*$ is the optimal time-varying solution, $f_0$ represents the user-defined objective function, $\vartheta(x(t), t)$ is introduced to imply that $f_0$ can be modified by external input $\vartheta$, and $\delta$ is the slack variable for feasibility. {The external input can be state-dependent and time-variant as needed in certain control tasks.
-For instance, in the tracking control scenarios, the tracking signal is time-varying and may be state-dependent to generate trajectory autonomously.
-Furthermore, the control input can be bounded by $u_{\min}$ and $u_{\max}$, which is treated as the additional linear constraint.}
+where $u^*$ is the optimal time-varying solution, $f_0$ represents the user-defined objective function, $\vartheta(x(t), t)$ implies that $f_0$ can also depend on external input $\vartheta$, and $\delta$ is the slack variable for feasibility when conflict happens.
+The external input can be state-dependent and time-varying.
+Furthermore, the control input is bounded by $u_{\min}$ and $u_{\max}$.